moniquewong/moniquewong.github.io/about.md

 permalink: /about/
 ---

-I am a former management consultant who worked at McKinsey and Company based out of Vancouver, Canada.
+I am a former management consultant who worked at McKinsey and Company.
 My most recent life adventure is completing the [Masters of Data Science at the University of British Columbia](https://masterdatascience.ubc.ca).

 ![photo](/assets/photo.jpg)